 Ever had a feeling something would go wrong, and then it did?
-It probably left you wondering if it was intuition, or if your bad feelings caused you to act differently than you would've bringing about the negative outcome.
-The answer is likely the later.
+It probably left you wondering if it was intuition, or if your bad feelings caused you to act differently than you would have, bringing about the negative outcome.
+The answer is likely the latter.

 You've likely experienced this at one time or another, and are likely experiencing this every day without even being aware!